Rahul Dravid: World Cup debut

 Dravid hit consecutive fifties in England against Leicestershire and Nottinghamshire in the warm-up games.

 He made his World Cup debut against South Africa at Hove, scoring a half century.
 He scored only 13 runs in the next game against Zimbabwe.
 India lost both the games.
 Having lost the first two games, India needed to win the remaining three games of the first round to have any chance of advancing into the Super Six stage.
 Dravid set up a partnership with Sachin Tendulkar, during which they scored 237 runs against Kenya at Bristol – a World Cup record – and in the process hit his maiden World Cup hundred, leading India to a 94-run victory.
 India's designated keeper Nayan Mongia was injured and left the field at the end of the 9th over during Kenyan innings, forcing Dravid to keep the wickets for the rest of the innings.
 In the absence of Mongia, Dravid played his first ODI as a designated keeper against Sri Lanka at Taunton.
 Dravid once again set up a record breaking partnership of 318 runs, the first ever three hundred run partnership in ODI history, with Sourav Ganguly leading India to a 157-run win.
 Dravid scored 145 runs from 129 balls with 17 fours and a six, becoming the second batsman in World Cup history to hit back-to-back hundreds.
 Dravid scored a fifty in the last group match as India defeated England to advance to the Super Six stage.
 Dravid scored 2, 61, and 29 in the three Super Six matches against Australia, Pakistan & New Zealand respectively.
 India failed to qualify for the semi-finals, having lost to Australia and New Zealand.
 They achieved a consolation victory against Pakistan in a tense game that took place during the Kargil War in Kashmir.
 Dravid emerged as the top scorer of the tournament with 461 runs from 8 games at an average of 65.85 and a strike rate of 85.52.

 Dravid's post-World Cup campaign started poorly with only 40 runs scored in 4 games during the Aiwa Cup in August 1999.
-He soon top-scored for India in two consecutive limited-overs series – the Singapore Challenge, the highlight being a hundred in the Final (despite their loss), and the DMC Cup, the highlight being a match winning effort (77 runs, 4 catches) in the series decider for which he received a man-of-the-match award.
+He soon top-scored for India in two consecutive limited-overs series – the Singapore Challenge, the highlight being a hundred in the Final though he couldn’t prevent his team’s defeat, and the DMC Cup, the highlight being a match winning effort (77 runs, 4 catches) in the series decider for which he received a man-of-the-match award.
 Dravid topped the international runs chart for the 1999 cricket season across all formats, scoring 782 runs during 19 matches.
 By now, Dravid had started to keep wickets on an infrequent basis, with India fielding him as designated wicket-keeper in five out of 10 ODIs played in the three events.